osrf/gazebo_tutorials/ftu/tutorial4.md

     [[file:files/ftu4/ftu4-caster_resize.png|600px]]

-1. To create a joint between the caster wheel and the chassis, bring up the Joint Creation dialog by clicking on the Joint icon in the top toolbar.
-Move the mouse to the scene and select the chassis as the parent link and the sphere as the child link.
+1. To create a joint between the caster wheel and the chassis, bring up the Joint Creation dialog by clicking on the Joint icon in the top Toolbar.
+Move the mouse to the Scene and select the chassis as the parent link and the sphere as the child link.

     [[file:files/ftu4/ftu4-caster_joint.png|600px]]